mtingers/cxgame/README.md

-# cxgame -- A Cryptocurrency Exchange Game
+# cxgame: A Cryptocurrency Exchange Game

 cxgame is a fake cryptocurrency exchange that has a few goals in mind:
-1. Educational: Learn or test out new programmatic trading stategies.
+1. Educational: Learn or test out new programmatic trading strategies.
 2. A game: Battle other bots to test your skills.

 cxgame has 3 primary components: